-SEOUL, South Korea (AP) -- LG Electronics Inc. reported its first quarterly loss in a year Wednesday after Europe slapped it with a massive fine for price fixing.
+SEOUL, South Korea (AP) -- LG Electronics Inc. has reported its first quarterly loss in a year after Europe slapped it with a massive fine for price fixing.

-The European Union fined it 492 million euros ($664 million) last month for rigging prices of cathode-ray tubes for years up until 2006.
+The South Korean consumer electronics maker said Wednesday its net loss totaled 468 billion won ($429 million) for the last quarter of 2012.
+The European Union fined it 491.6 million euros last month for rigging prices of cathode-ray tubes for years.
 LG said it would appeal.

-Operating profit, which excludes the fine, rose 25 percent over a year earlier to 107.2 billion won.
+Operating profit rose 25 percent over a year earlier to 107.2 billion won.
 Revenue fell slightly to 13.5 trillion won.